skip to Main Content

 For pet homes with lots of hard floors, a combination vacuum and steam mop is the perfect way to remove hair and clean muddy paw prints off your floors at the same time.
 I love this one because you can use it with washable microfiber pads or disposable ones.

 Many dogs shed in the car, often due to anxiety.
-If that’s the case with your pup, a specially-fitted shirt or onesie like the Shed Defender can contain the loose hair on your dog while you travel and keep your car a little more fur-free.
+If that’s the case with your pup, a specially fitted shirt or onesie like the Shed Defender can contain the loose hair on your dog while you travel and keep your car a little more fur-free.
 The form-fitting shirt also works to comfort your dog and calm his anxiety during the drive.

 The Tail End

-Shedding may be unavoidable, but you can keep it under control with good nutrition, regular grooming, hydration, help from your vet, and a dog-friendly cleaning routine.
+Your dog’s shedding may be unavoidable, but you can keep it under control with good nutrition, regular grooming, hydration, help from your vet, and a dog-friendly cleaning routine.

 build a strong bond with your dog cta

-Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience in the industry.
-She's helped millions of pet parents provide the best care at every stage of their pet’s life.
+Kristen Levine is a nationally acclaimed pet expert, influencer, and Fear Free Certified® Professional with over 30 years of experience working with pets.

 This Post Has 2 Comments